 - If using a gas grill, turn off the middle burner.
 Put the steaks on the hottest part of the grill to sear.
 Sear both sides of the steak for 1 minute each.

-- After searing, move the steaks to the middle of the gas grill (over the burner which is turned off) or on a spot with indirect heat.
+- After searing, move the steaks to the middle of the gas grill (over the burner which is turned off) or of with indirect heat.

 - Cook each side for 3 minutes or until it reaches an internal temperature of 145 degrees.
 The steak will be about as tender as the section of the palm of your hand directly below your thumb.